 Don’t forget potential GST/HST implications

-If the draft legislation is enacted, where a residential property is sold within the year, there would be an automatic assumption that it’s a flipped property and the profits would be fully taxable as business income unless one of the above-noted exclusions apply.
-However, where the proposed residential property flipping rule wouldn’t be applicable is to the disposition of a residential property and case law and the relevant facts would need to be considered to determine the tax treatment.
+Under the new rule, where a residential property is bought and sold within a year, there will be an automatic assumption that it’s a flipped property and the profits will be fully taxable as business income, unless one of the above-noted exclusions apply.
+However, where the residential property flipping rule doesn’t apply to the disposition of a residential property, case law and the relevant facts would still need to be considered to determine the tax treatment.

-It’s important for taxpayers to start familiarizing themselves with the new rules to ensure they are compliant.
-The proposed new rules are complex, and we can help you navigate them—contact your local advisor or reach out to us here.
+The new rule is complex, and we can help you determine whether it affects you—contact your local advisor or reach out to us here.

 The information contained herein is general in nature and is based on proposals that are subject to change.
 It is not, and should not be construed as, accounting, legal or tax advice or an opinion provided by Grant Thornton LLP to the reader.
 This material may not be applicable to, or suitable for, specific circumstances or needs and may require consideration of other factors not described herein.